-Now you can collect your design guidelines and resources in a Design System at the early stages of the project to maintain the consistency and facilitate the processes for your entire team!
+Design Systems let you collect design guidelines and resources at the early stages of the project.
+This, in turn, helps you maintain consistency and simplify the processes for your team.

 Creating a Design System from scratch